 Definition of Academic Dishonesty

 Academic dishonesty is not qualitatively different from other types of dishonesty.
 It consists of misrepresenting the ownership of written work by deception or by other fraudulent means.
-In an academic setting this may include any number of forms such as: copying or using unauthorized aids in tests, examinations and laboratory reports; plagiarism, i.e., submitting work that is not one’s own; submitting work for credit to an instructor for which previous credit has been obtained from another instructor, unless the previously submitted work was presented as such to the instructor of the second course and has been acceptable for credit by the instructor of that course; aiding and abetting another student’s dishonesty; giving false information for the purposes of gaining admission or credit; giving false information for the purposes of obtaining deferred examinations or extension of deadlines; forging or falsifying McMaster University or McMaster Divinity College documents.
-[Adapted from the McMaster University Academic Integrity Policy]
+In an academic setting this may include any number of forms such as: copying or using unauthorized aids in tests, examinations; plagiarism, i.e., submitting work that is not one’s own (regardless of the means of its production) but passing it off as if it is; submitting work for credit in a course for which credit is being or has already been given, unless the previously submitted work was presented as such to the instructor of the second course and has been deemed acceptable for credit by the instructor of that course; aiding and abetting another student’s dishonesty; giving false information for the purposes of gaining admission or credit; giving false information for the purposes of obtaining deferred examinations or extension of deadlines; forging or falsifying McMaster University or McMaster Divinity College documents.

 In cases of suspected dishonesty with regard to course work, the course instructor shall:

 - Consult with the Academic Dean or designate about suspected academic dishonesty and specify the evidence (at this stage the identity of the student is not revealed).